Our Belief

 • Bilingual Counselor at Academy of Art University, California

-• Adult Life Coach (age 18-55) at Devry University, U.S. online
+• Adult Life Coach (age 18-55) at Devry University, USA online

 • Intervention Specialist for autistic children and family at Aspiranet Family Intervention Program, California